-An Apple Macintosh computer starts up with a sound dubbed the “StartUp Sound,” which is played every time the machine is powered on.
+An Apple Macintosh computer starts with a sound dubbed the “StartUp Sound,” played every time the machine is powered on.
 The Happy Mac, Sad Mac, and Chimes of Death launch sounds are available on Macintosh computers.

 This signified that the Macintosh had undergone all of its usual tests or was functioning correctly.
 Previously, the Sad Mac or Death Chimes indicated a hardware issue.

 All the versions of macOS earlier used to have different chimes.

 There can be many reasons that you don’t want the startup sound every time you turn on your computer.
 Maybe you work late at night and don’t want the sound to disturb your family’s sleep.

 Or you are attending a meeting and don’t want everyone to notice you when you turn on your computer.
 Or any other reason.

 If you have the earlier version of Mac and don’t want the startup sound every time you Turn On your Mac, we have some easy tricks for you that you can use.
 You can either Mute it temporarily or permanently with these hacks.

 3 Methods for Mac to Turn Off Startup Sound